Ism-ail11/When-Bits-Break-Recourse-Counterfactual-Faithful-Quantization/README.md

 A clean PyTorch reference implementation for the paper **“When Bits Break Recourse: Counterfactual-Faithful Quantization.”** The repository implements the method, metrics, actionable projections, quantizers, mixed-precision allocation, post-training variant, baselines, and experiment families described in the main text and appendix.

-> **Reproducibility status.** This is an executable reference implementation reconstructed from the manuscript.
-It is not presented as the authors’ original code, and it does not claim bit-for-bit reproduction of the paper tables.
-The manuscript omits several release-critical details; all such choices are documented in [`ASSUMPTIONS.md`](ASSUMPTIONS.md) and exposed as configuration values.

 ## Implemented components